 Now that we have defined the average, tallest and smallest heights in the Netherlands, let’s try to understand the growth of the Dutch in more detail.

-Why Are The Dutch So Tall?
+Why Are The Dutch The Tallest In The Word?

 Let’s discuss these three factors that drove the remarkable growth of the Dutch in more detail.

-1. High Living Standards
+1. High Living Standards allow a healthy diet

-All levels of society in The Netherlands have seen their living standard increase significantly during the last two centuries.
+All levels of society in The Netherlands have seen their living standards increase significantly during the last two centuries.
 An earlier Dutch growth spurt of the mid-nineteenth century is closely related to an emerging democracy in The Netherlands.
 As a result, the gap between rich and poor in The Netherlands became significantly smaller.

 The Netherlands was already rich, but its prosperity was in the hands of a small top layer.
 Through increased democracy and social mobility, wealth began to filter through to all levels of Dutch society, visibly improving the general standard of living.
 This process started in the mid-nineteenth century and was a catalyst for everybody’s well-being and health at all levels of society in the Netherlands.